-R.D. & Joan Dale Hubbard Student Health Center and Counseling & Psychological Services
+R.D. & Joan Dale Hubbard Health and Psychological Counseling Center

-(Located in the south wing of the Palm Desert Campus Health Sciences Building, Room 119)
+(Located in the south wing of the Palm Desert Health Sciences Building, Room 119)

 Student Health Centers in the CSU are established and maintained to facilitate the retention of students in the university and to enhance the academic performance of students through accessible and high quality medical care, public health prevention programs, and educational programs and services.

 For medical appointments, please call (760) 341-2883, ext.
 78177 or (909) 537-8177

 For counseling appointments, please call (760) 341-2883, ext.
 78239

 Students may also schedule appointments in person or visit the online scheduling page for self service.

 |Monday||9:00 a.m. - 6:00 p.m.||CLOSED||9:00 a.m. - 5:00 p.m.|